-To the Brave Coward who Shot Mr. Meredith, 10 years for being a coward.

-The shooting of Mr. Meredith will not stop anything.
+To the Brave Coward who Shot Mr. 10 years for being a coward.
+Meredith.
+The shooting of Mr. Meredith will not Mrs. Janice McCullough stop anything.
 The causes for liberties, justices, and rights of all human beings will always go on.
-You may kill 100 or To the Editor: 1,000, you will only have just that many more to join the marches.
+You may kill 100 or 1,000, you will only have just that many more to join the marches.
 The Negro has the right to vote as well as any other American.
-I wish they would go every time they have registration.
-It was wonderful to know that President Johnson went so far as to get the Vóting Rights Bill passed.
+I wish they would go every time they have registra- It was wonderful to know that President Johnson went so far as to get the Voting Rights Bill passed.
 Even the man who can't read or write can vote after he has registered.
 James Meredith was carrying a Bible, so we know he was not going to kill anyone with it.
 A brave man will be seen when he's up to some good, only a coward will hide in a bush and shoot a man in the back.
 Many good men were killed before the shooting of Mr. Meredith, what did it stop?
-Only a life trying to do someone else good.
-If you listened to Mr. Paul Harvey's news one day, you would have heard him make the statement about a writing on the wall, "God is dead," signed "Meechui," Someone else came along and wrote, "Meechui is dead," signed "God," So you can see we do have people who still know there is a God and some who are foolish to think there is no God.
-But to the ones who think and know, keep on believing; he surely will answer prayer.
-Don't stay there and think he is coming and get you up, ask him and wait.
-I am encouraging the voters to encourage the non-voters to get registered, and when it is time to vote do not stay home, get out and vote.
+Only a life trying to do someone If you listened to Mr. Paul Harvey's news one day, you would have heard him make the statement about a writing on the wall, "God is dead," signed"Meechui."
+Someone else came along and wrote, "Meechui is dead," signed "God," So you can see we do have people who still know there is a God and some who are foolish to think there is no God.
+But to the ones who think and know, keepon believing; he surely will answer prayer.
+Don't stay there and think he is coming I am encouraging the voters to encourage the non-voters to get registered, and when it is time to vote do not Deep South to work with its five fullstay home, get out and vote.
 The only ones who complain the most, are the ones who stay home.
 It is nice to be counted but let's be heard also.
-I am happy Mr. Meredith is doing fine.
-I am sure if he had died he would have Street, in a room last occupied by SCLC felt he did not die in vain.
-To all cowards, you can kill a manbut you can not ers.
-Mrs. Janice McCullough Mobile, Ala.
+I am happy Mr. Meredith is doing fine. ards, you can kill a manbut you can not ers. kill a cause.
+He will probably get 5 or To the Editor:

-kill a cause.
-He will probably get 5 or The Junior Braves Pony League team of Mobile is planning on coming to Montgomery Saturday, June 25, to play Mr. William Knight's team.
-The Braves players are from 12 to 14 years of age...
-We are also trying to get the team a game in Birmingham or some city near Birmingham or Montgomery.
+The Junior Braves Pony League team of Mobile is planning on coming to Montgomery Saturday, June 25, to play Mr. William Knight's team.
+The Braves players are from 12 to 14 years of We are also trying to get the team a game in Birmingham or some city near Birmingham or Montgomery.
 We would like to play two games while we are on this trip.
 Louis Black, Manager (432 - 9944)Mobile, Ala.

 THE SOUTHERN COURIER welcomes letters from anyone on any subject.
-Letters must be signed, but your name will be withheld upon request.
+Letters must be signed, but your name will be withheld uponre- Tips on How to Handle Money DON'T Be Like the Man Who Got Stuck Buying the Super-Duper-Model Sweeper BY ARLAM CARR JR.